Tonkatsu Sandwich or Katsu Sando, an easy to make and delicious Japanese breaded pork sandwich with cabbage and sauce.

 Cabbage salad:

-- Add the vinegar and the oil and mix well.
-Taste and add some sugar, if you find it necessary.
+- Dressing: Add the vinegar and the oil and mix well.
+Taste and add some sugar if you find it necessary.
 Adjust the taste with salt and pepper.

 Roasted panko breadcrumbs:

-- Heat the oil in a large non-stick pan.
+- Roast panko: Heat the oil in a large, non-stick pan.
 Add the panko and fry, stirring often, for 2-3 minutes or until golden.
 Transfer to a plate and let cool.

 Tonkatsu sauce:

-- In a small bowl whisk together all the ingredients.
+- Combine: In a small bowl, whisk all the ingredients.
 Set aside.

 Pork:

-- Remove the fat from around the pork chops to prevent them from curling.
+- Pound meat: Remove the fat from around the pork chops to prevent them from curling.
 Pound the pork chops lightly with a meat pounder.
 Season with salt and pepper.

-- Dredge the meat through the flour to coat.
+- Bread pork: Dredge the meat through the flour to coat.
 Pat the pork chops with the palm of your hand over the plate or the sink to shake off the excess flour.

-- Dip the floured meat in the beaten egg.
+- Dip the floured meat into the beaten egg.
 Hold the piece of meat hanging over the bowl for a few seconds to allow the excess egg to drip back into the bowl.

 - Coat the pork chops with the panko breadcrumbs.
 Press gently with your hands to secure the breadcrumbs onto the meat.

-- Bake the breaded pork chops in the preheated oven between 8 and 15 minutes depending on size.
-My pork chops weighed 80 g/ 3 oz and were about 1 cm/ 0.4 inches.
+- Bake the breaded pork chops in the preheated oven between 8 and 15 minutes, depending on size.
+My pork chops weighed 3 oz/ 80 g and were about ½ inch/ 1.2 cm.
 They needed about 8 minutes in the oven.
-Larger pork chops that are not thicker than ½ inch/ 1.2 cm, should also not take long, about 13-15 minutes.
-Just check by cutting one in the middle, it will be easy to see if it is cooked through.
+Larger pork chops that are not thicker than this, should also not take long, about 13-15 minutes.
+Just check by cutting one in the middle; it will be easy to see if it is cooked through.

 Assemble the katsu sando:

-- Remove the bread crust, if desired.
+- Bread: Remove the bread crust if desired.
 Smear each slice of bread with a little mayonnaise and then with some tonkatsu sauce.

 - Spread some cabbage salad on 4 of the bread slices.